Mindful Eating After Gastric Sleeve

-At 35 years old, Jenn says she has 35 years of habits.
+At 35 years old, Jenn says she has 35 years of habits before she found mindful eating after her gastric sleeve.
 For Jenn, it was “the emotional attachment that I had made to food, not my lack of self-discipline or lack of knowledge about nutrition that was really causing the stumbling block for me.
 I just don’t think I had the right tools to understand myself.”

-Listen as Jenn shares her remarkable journey from focusing on her failures to believing in herself in this interview with Dr. Michelle May, founder of Am I Hungry?
+Listen as Jenn shares her remarkable journey from focusing on her failures to believing in herself in this interview about mindful eating after gastric sleeve with Dr. Michelle May, founder of Am I Hungry?
 Mindful Eating Programs and Training.

 Like many people we work with, Jenn had tried numerous diets (“you name it, I’d tried it”), resulting in weight cycling.
 But she didn’t stop there.
 “I had weight loss surgery—gastric sleeve—before I met you, but I wish that I had sat down and dealt with the heart of what was causing my pain.
 Surgery is a fine tool and I don’t regret it, but in order to keep those results, I needed to figure out the ‘why.’
 Rather than relying on some exterior force, what could I do internally, to grow and learn about myself personally?”